godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 .. image:: img/tuto_cutout19.png

-Once the IK chain is set-up, simply grab any of the bones in the extremity, any child or grand-child of the base of the chain and try to grab it and move it.
-Result will be pleasant, satisfaction warranted!
+Once the IK chain is set-up grab any child or grand-child of the base of the chain (e.g. a foot) and move it.
+You'll see the rest of the chain adjust as you adjust its position.

 .. image:: img/tutovec_torso5.gif